northam-stp-team/cloud-ai-samples/README.md

  - Run your code through a lint program

 ## Vertex AI Examples
- - [Apigee with Vertex AI] (https://github.com/northam-stp-team/vertexai-apigee) - Multi-tenant ML APIs using Apigee and Vertex AI
+ - [Apigee with Vertex AI](https://github.com/northam-stp-team/vertexai-apigee) - Multi-tenant ML APIs using Apigee and Vertex AI
- - [Distributed PyTorch on Vertex Pipelines] (https://github.com/jy2k/Kubeflow-v2-distributed-pytorch) - This notebook shows how to go from exploratory data analysis to a working Vertex AI pipeline running PyTorch distributed training
+ - [Distributed PyTorch on Vertex Pipelines](https://github.com/jy2k/Kubeflow-v2-distributed-pytorch) - This notebook shows how to go from exploratory data analysis to a working Vertex AI pipeline running PyTorch distributed training
- - [GCP Translation Workflow] (https://github.com/entrpn/gcp-translate-workflow) - Create a translation workflow for documents using Cloud Run, Cloud Functions, Cloud Triggers and the Translation API.
+ - [GCP Translation Workflow](https://github.com/entrpn/gcp-translate-workflow) - Create a translation workflow for documents using Cloud Run, Cloud Functions, Cloud Triggers and the Translation API.
+ - [Building Reusable Kfp Library](https://github.com/entrpn/entrpn-kfx) - Create a library with modular Kubeflow components that can be re-used by multiple teams across an organization.

 ## Getting help